-- ? be prepared for entry into the mechanical engineering profession upon completion of their degree, - ? have developed the skills and abilities to enter professions other than mechanical engineering if they desire, - ? understand the fundamental scientific principles that underpin the mechanical engineering profession, and have attained the technical skills necessary to effectively practice mechanical engineering - ? possess the necessary communication and interpersonal skills to enable them to be successful in mechanical engineering and other professions - ? be aware of the importance of life-long learning for enhancing their personal and professional growth, and their careers, - ? be broadly educated, consistent with the tradition of St. Augustine.
+- ??
+Have the skills and abilities needed for successful employment in the mechanical engineering and related professions. - ??
+Understand the fundamental scientific principles that underpin the mechanical engineering profession, - ??
+Possess the necessary communication and interpersonal skills to enable them to be successful in mechanical engineering and other professions. - ??
+Know the importance of life-long learning for enhancing their personal and professional growth, and their careers. - ??
+Be broadly educated, consistent with the tradition of St. Augustine.